 4. Process Follow-up / Process Compliance.

 The results of the automation projects can be difficult to measure.
 Therefore, process mining is important - to know that the software robotics is achieving the desired outcome, and that processes are executed as designed.
 This kind of process benchmarking and process compliance measuring is also an effective way to focus the organization’s investments more accurately and with a higher return on investment.

 All in all,

 RPA is an effective automation method when used correctly.
 When the pre-implementation process state is unknown or incorrect processes are being automated, the results are not effective or profitable.
 Therefore, process mining should be used side by side with RPA project to guarantee high ROI.

-Feel free to check out our webinar about RPA and process mining here.
+Feel free to check out QPR's process mining solution for RPA deployment support.